Anti-Bot

 On this page

 Imperva Incapsula is the enterprise WAF and bot-protection product from Imperva (acquired by Thales in 2023).
-It is heavily deployed across banking, healthcare, government, and B2B SaaS — sectors that adopted WAFs before the modern bot-management category existed.
-Detection is dominated by Layer 1 (TLS + IP reputation) and a lightweight Layer 2 JS challenge, making it one of the easier enterprise vendors to bypass with curl_cffi alone.
+A WAF (web application firewall) filters incoming web traffic to block attacks.
+Incapsula is heavily deployed across banking, healthcare, government, and B2B SaaS — sectors that adopted WAFs before the modern bot-management category existed.
+Its detection leans mostly on Layer 1 checks (TLS fingerprint plus IP reputation — TLS is the encryption layer behind https) and a lightweight Layer 2 JavaScript challenge.
+That older design is simpler than newer behavioural systems, which is relevant when integrating with a service you are authorized to access.

 Quick facts